Senior aged men in lycra are setting Strava records. No better day then Dusshera to achieve a new milestone.

 Likewise, Sporting activities help us to overcome the evils of health issues, mental illness, stress and obesity.

 Today, we look at two corporate professionals who transformed their health conditions through cycling.
-Both completed 10,000 kilometers of ride on 25th October 2020.
+Both completed 10,000 Kilometres of cycling on 25th October 2020.

 Chetan Shah, Managing Director & CEO, Xpress Computers Ltd.